AClockworkHellcat/Treasury-LC/README.md

 Current issues:
 * `global` doesn't work, but to be perfectly honest, it didn't work in the original either (see above), and getting rid of it was kind of the point.
 * Aside from the built-in keywords (eg. dynad, heroism), you can only add items to lists (or remove them) one at a time.
 The code that allowed it in the original version just kept breaking.
-* Loading is broken for seemingly no reason.
+* Loading lot/drop/pass lists is broken for seemingly no reason.

 Potential issues:
 * Items with quotation marks in their names might break it.
 Not sure offhand.